Martian01/openTeamOneServer/README.md

 ![Preparation](docu/demo1.png)

-### Step 2: Logon
+### Step 2: Login

 Next step is to start the server and log in to the admin section.
 Since this project is distributed as source code, you would import it as Java project into a suitable IDE like IntelliJ IDEA or Eclipse.
 When asked for project types you would probably choose "Maven" since all dependencies are declared in a pom.xml file.

 When the server is running you call up the admin page in a web browser.
 Assuming your server listens on TCP port 8080 (depends on your run configuration), you would enter the URL http://localhost:8080 in your browser.

-The default logon is user "admin" with password "admin".
+The default login is user "admin" with password "admin".

 ![Logon](docu/demo2.png)

 ### Step 3: Configuration

 The server is smart enough to configure missing information when it starts up.
-There are not many configuration seetings to begin with, and every setting can be changed by the administrator.
+There are not many configuration settings to begin with, and every setting can be changed by the administrator.
 However, there is one setting the server cannot guess: the data directory you have chosen in step 1.

 So before you continue with anything, you need to make this directory known to the server.
-This is done by providing the tenant parameter "dataDirectory" as shown in the following picture:
+This is done by providing the tenant parameter "dataDirectory" and hitting the "Set" button, as shown in the following picture:

 ![Configuration](docu/demo3.png)